+Three Month Review:

+AviaGlobal Group and RAMI will meet at three (3) months to review progress and adjust the priorities and assess progress toward the Client goals. *** I’m not sure if we want to offer a bail out here, I kinda think that might be what Rob was after, not so much in a punitive way, but to add urgency and redirection.
+I seems that is a pretty short period, but I am eager to incorporate everyone’s thoughts. ***

 Phase Three:

 Following initial introductions to key customer supply chain and engineering disciplines, AviaGlobal Group will continue to follow-up on behalf of RAMI to continue to foster client relationships, probe clients for upcoming new development activities, make periodic visits and fulfill the tasks outlines in the Statement of Work.